Helmsley Castle

 Although strongly defended, Helmsley Castle never saw much action until the Civil War when it was successfully besieged in 1644 and made indefensible by demolishing parts of the curtain walls and blowing up the East Tower.
 The remains of the destroyed tower can still be seen laying in the ditch next to the tower.

 In 1688, Helmsley Castle was sold to Charles Duncombe breaking the succession from Walter Espec and the de Roos lords.
-Today the castle is in the care of English Heritage which has just completed construction of a brand new visitors center for Helmsley Castle.
+Today the castle is in the care of English Heritage which has just completed the construction of a brand new visitors center for Helmsley Castle.

 Helmsley Castle Highlights

 Besides the East Tower, the West Tower and Great Hall are the most impressive parts of the castle remaining today.
-They are not as grand as the East Tower, but remain largely intact.
+They are not as grand as the East Tower but remain largely intact.
 The Great Hall houses some displays and artifacts from the castle.

 Helmsley Castle Visitor Information